 Diocesan Pastoral Council

-These six groups will work together to progress matters in our Diocese that concern their particular apostolate and will report to the Bishop.
-Each has a Convenor and these six people will meet regularly with the Bishop and ex-officio members, forming a Steering Committee.
+These six groups work together to progress matters in our Diocese that concern their particular apostolate and each reports to the Bishop.
+Each group has a Convenor and these six people meet regularly with the Bishop and ex-officio members, forming a Steering Committee.